syncfusion-content/maui-docs/MAUI/Calendar/customizations.md

 ## Month cell appearance using DataTemplateSelector

-You can customize the month cell appearance by using the `CellTemplate` property of `MonthView` in the `SfCalendar`.
+You can customize the month cell appearance using the `CellTemplate` property of `MonthView` in the `SfCalendar`.
 The `DataTemplateSelector` for a calendar can be used to choose a different data template for each cell in the calendar based on the cell's data.
-It allows to customize the appearance of a particular cell based on certain conditions.
+It allows customizing the appearance of a particular cell based on certain conditions.

 {% tabs %}
 {% highlight xaml tabtitle="MainPage.xaml" %}